-- a) Have the primary responsibility to obtain qualified observers.
-Each CPC may choose to use either deployed national or non-national of the flag State of the vessel on which they are deployed; - b) Endeavour that the minimum level of coverage is met and that the observed vessels are a representative sample of the gear types active in their fleet; - c) Take all necessary measures to ensure that observers are able to carry out their duties in a competent and safe manner: - d) Endeavour to ensure that the observers alternate vessels between their assignments.
-Observers are not to perform duties, other than those described in paragraphs 10 and 11 below; - e) Ensure that the vessel on which an observer is placed shall provide suitable food and lodging during the observer's deployment at the same level as the officers, where possible.
-Vessel masters shall ensure that all necessary cooperation is extended to observers in order for them to carry out their duties safely including providing access, as required, to the retained catch, and catch which is intended to be discarded. - 6.
-The cost of the observer scheme in paragraph 2 and 3 shall be met by each CPC. - 7.
-The sampling scheme referred in paragraph 4 will be covered by the Commission's accumulated funds and voluntary contribution on a provisional basis.
+- a.
+Have the primary responsibility to obtain qualified observers.
+Each CPC may choose to use either deployed national or non-national of the flag State of the vessel on which they are deployed; - b.
+Endeavour Ensure that the minimum-level of coverage is met and that the observed vessels are a representative sample of the gear types active in their fleet; - c.
+Take all necessary measures to ensure that observers are able to carry out their duties in a competent and safe manner; - d.
+Endeavour to ensure that the observers alternate vessels between their assignments.
+Observers are not to perform duties, other than those described in paragraphs 10 and 11 below; - e.
+Ensure that the vessel on which an observer is placed shall provide suitable food and lodging during the observer's deployment at the same level as the officers, where possible.
+Vessel masters shall ensure that all necessary cooperation is extended to observers in order for them to carry out their duties safely including providing access, as required, to the retained catch, and catch which is intended to be discarded. - f.
+Ensure that for vessel using EM as per provision of paragraph 2 a proper management system and control of sata is set by an independent recognized certification body if not performed under defined regulation by the Flag State's Competent Authority. - e.
+Ensure that for vessel using EM as per provision of paragraph 2 a proper management system and control of data is set by an independent recognized certification body if not performed under defined regulation by the flag state competent authority - 6.
+The cost of the observer scheme in paragraph 2 may be met by the CPC or by any arrangement between the CPC and the boat owner/operator.

+- 7. The sampling scheme referred in paragraph 4 will be covered by the Commission's accumulated funds and voluntary contribution on a provisional basis.
 The Commission will consider an alternative for the financing of this scheme. - 8.
 If the coverage referred in paragraphs 2 and 3 is not met by a CPC, any other CPC may, subject to the consent of the CPC who has not met its coverage, place an observer to fulfil the tasks defined in the paragraphs 1 and 2 until that CPC provides a replacement or the target coverage level is met. - 9.
 CPCs shall provide to the IOTC Executive Secretary and the IOTC Scientific Committee annually a report of the number of vessels monitored and the coverage achieved by gear type in accordance with the provisions of this Resolution.